Avalon (1990 film): Relationship with other "Baltimore films"

 Levinson frequently places links between his films that are set in Baltimore.
-For example, there is an image of a diner under construction.
-A Hudson automobile purchased in Avalon was used in Diner.
+For example, there is an image of a diner under construction, recalling the director's Diner, which also featured a Hudson automobile whose purchase figures in Avalon's plot.
 The house that the Krichinsky family leaves to move to the suburbs was used as a residence in Tin Men.